Ellerhold/fs2es-indexer/README.md

 This **should** work!

-## Advanced: How does it work?
+## Advanced: How does the daemon mode work?

-First the current timestamp is saved as a marker to flag new and updated documents as uptodate.
+The daemon mode consists of two different activities:
+- indexing
+- waiting

+### First indexing run

-It goes through all of your directories and indexes them into elasticsearch documents, these documents get a "time" attribute that has the value of the saved marker.
+During startup of the daemon mode a full indexing run is done.
+All directories are crawled and elasticsearch documents are created and indexed.
+Each of these documents get a "index_time" field with a value of the start timestamp of the indexing run.

-After that, all documents with a "time" value of less than the saved marker will be deleted.
-This ensures that documents of old files in the filesystem will be deleted from the elasticsearch index.

-In daemon mode this will be done continously with a configurable "wait_time" in between.
-You can enable the audit log monitoring in the daemon mode: this will use the "wait_time" between indexing runs to issue updates to the elasticsearch index based on updates that are written to the audit log by samba.
+All IDs will be saved locally for easier lookups later.
+After this first run all ES document with an "index_time" smaller that the start timestamp will be deleted.
+This takes care of all deletions or renames since the last indexing run.

+After this indexing the waiting time begins.

+### Waiting time without samba audit log monitoring

+If the audit log monitoring is disabled: nothing happens except waiting.
+Make to sure to strike a balance between server load (indexing runs take a toll!) and uptodateness.

+### Waiting time WITH samba audit log monitoring

+If the log monitoring is enabled then this file is watched.
+You can configure it to write all file operations to this file but this may get big really soon (gigabytes!).

+As of 4.18.2 there is no easy way to get the creating of files and directories easily into this log.
+You'd have to log "openat" operations, which include read operations that are happpening way to often.

+So only "renameat", "unlinkat" and "mkdirat" can be used without getting a huge audit log and a lot of writing IO to your log files.

+### Further indexing runs

+Every indexing run after the first has the information which ES documents do exist, so that it will go way faster.
+It will scan all directories and files and if it finds a new path, it will be inserted into ES.
+If the run is done and we have not seen some paths during the whole run, we must assume that these files were deleted (without a samba audit log entry?!) and the indexer deletes them too.

 ## Advanced: Which fields are displayed in the finder result page?